Microchip factory to forge 'even closer' EU-Taiwan ties

 China and Taiwan are both angling for a bilateral investment agreement (BIA) with the EU in future.

-But Lithuania aside, China's other anti-EU sanctions — targeting MEPs and EU officials who blacklisted Chinese civil servants over human-rights abuses — has stood in the way of progress.
+But Lithuania aside, China's other anti-EU sanctions — targeting MEPs and EU officials who blacklisted Chinese civil servants over human-rights abuses — have stood in the way of progress.

 "The EU will continue to reduce critical dependencies and vulnerabilities, including the supply chain and will de-risk and diversify where necessary," said an EU strategy paper on China adopted in June.